A 2 day pilot retreat was held in Saddleworth, Greater Manchester in August 2016 and I offered the below:

 Evening meal at local restaurant

 Early morning local Nordic walk to local beauty spot

 Lunch and finish.

 More information please look at:

 Jo Taylor is a breast cancer advocate who enjoys fitness to help with her diagnosis of secondary breast cancer.
 This diagnosis is incurable but treatable.
 She is a huge advocate of keeping fit and healthy not just physically but mentally too and fitness which can help patients.
 She regularly participates in cycling, running, Nordic Walking and yoga and wants other patients to benefit from the buzz you get from exercising whether you are a beginner, an intermediate or an experienced person, this can help with motivation or if you just like meeting other similar people who have similar interests or diagnosis then this is for you.

-Her website provides support for primary and secondary breast cancer patients making informed choices with information, up to date news on treatments, breast surgeries, consultants, hospitals and useful links.
+Her website provides support for primary and secondary breast cancer patients making informed choices with information, up to date news on treatments, breast surgeries, consultants, hospitals and other useful links.